Professional Affiliations

 Chicago, Illinois 60637 USA

-I am the Howard and Nancy Marks Principal Research Fellow at the Roman Family Center for Decision Research, University of Chicago Booth Business School, and an affiliated researcher with the Booth Center for Applied AI.
+I am the Howard and Nancy Marks Principal Research Fellow (postdoc) at the Roman Family Center for Decision Research, University of Chicago Booth Business School, and an affiliated researcher with the Booth Center for Applied AI.
 I received a PhD in economics from PSE in July 2023.

-Curriculum Vitae
+Curriculum vitae

 brian.jabarian@chicagobooth.edu

-Thaler-Tversky Indenpdent Research Grant, 2025
+Thaler-Tversky Independent Research Grant, 2025

 Booth Center for Applied Artificial Intelligence Seed Grant, 2025